 The main goal of the EarthLIGHT Report is to highlight Acuity’s progress towards reducing environmental impact and one of the ways we are able to do that is through the use of technology and improvements to our operations.
-Building Insights is a key tool in defining and standardizing data, helping Acuity set ESG goals (focused on the E – environmental) and providing progress updates.
+Atrius Sustainability and Atrius Energy are key tools in defining and standardizing data, helping Acuity set ESG goals (focused on the E – environmental) and providing progress updates.

 If you haven’t read the report and have an interest in corporate sustainability, I highly recommend reading the EarthLIGHT report.
 It does a great job of detailing precisely why our technology is so powerful for helping to reduce the environmental impact of buildings and showcasing how corporations can be a force for positive change.